 My favorite thing about making this cake is, it must be made in advance to allow the filling ample time to soak into the cake layers.
 It makes it ideal for entertaining, and helpful to prepare desserts in advance to lower the stress level, for special gatherings and holidays.

 - I highly recommend not using a cake mix for the layers.
-Cake mixes have become increasingly scarce in volume and won't make quite enough cake to handle the filling and frosting.
-In this case, go for the gold.
+Cake mixes have become increasingly scarce in volume and won’t make quite enough cake to handle the filling and frosting.
+In this case, go for the gold and follow the recipe for the cake batter.

 - Frozen fresh unsweetened coconut is typically found in the frozen foods section with the other frozen fruits.
 If you are unable to find it, substitute 1 cup sweetened flaked coconut in its place.